Mission and History

 April 2015 – 24 colleges, universities, and The Boston Consortium are paid back their $50,000 startup contributions, a year earlier than projected.

 January 2019 - Nationwide third party administrator selected, which enables geographic expansion.

-January 1, 2020 - Two additional colleges join edHEALTH, including Sarah Lawrence College, our first New York school, and Bennington College, our first Vermont college.
-The total number of participating schools is now 22 with an estimated employee count of 13,500.
+2020 - Three additional colleges join edHEALTH, including Sarah Lawrence College, our first New York school, and Bennington College, our first Vermont college.
+The total number of participating schools is now 23 with an estimated employee count of 13,500.

 Looking Toward the Future